Terms & Conditions of Radiator Refurbishment

-Schedule of Works refers to the document that we complete detailing the work that you’d like us to carry out on each radiator, and which you must agree to in order for us to proceed with the order.
+Schedule of Works refers to the document that we complete detailing the work that you’d like us to carry out on each radiator, which may include an email, and which you must agree to in order for us to proceed with the order.

 1. We might damage your radiator